cfrancia/spectral/README.md

 ### Paths
 #### exists

-Asserts that the subject `Path` refers to an existing location.
+Asserts that the subject `Path` or `PathBuf` refers to an existing location.

 ##### Example
 ```rust